kendall-cpp/kendall-simple-vim/docs/WorkTasks/Elaine_SDK-task.md

 After a few days of hard research, I just found the root cause and solved it today.

-This is a common problem because the kernel needs to register two hcds (primary_hcd and shared_hcd) for usb2 and usb3 compatibility, but once the primary roothub is registered, port state changes are handled even before xHCi is running, resulting in a USB device detected.
+This is a common problem because the kernel needs to register two hcds (primary_hcd and shared_hcd) for usb2 and usb3 compatibility, but once the primary roothub is registered, port state changes are handled even before xHCi is running, resulting in a USB device not detected.

 At present, I have found the corresponding patch from the upstream to fix the problem.
 However, the 8th bit used in this patch is occupied by `HCD_FLAG_DEV_AUTHORIZED` in the Elaine-Kernel version, so the 12th bit is selected as "Defer roothub registration", After my repeated testing and verification, the patch can fix the bug of USB Ethernet failure at booting.